 - Greece – Aristotle University of Thessaloniki (AUTH), Specialised Care Management and Integrated Care Call Centre

 - Bulgaria – National Center of Public Health and Analyses (NCPHA)

 Leader: International Centre of Excellence in Chronicity Research (KRONIKGUNE) – Spain

-Baseline and context analysis will be performed by WP7 partners, to reveal gaps, key enablers and positive forces that support the applicability of the Quality Criteria and Recommendation (QCR) tool, and actual/ potential barriers that need to be recognized and addressed, and to evaluate their transferability across countries.
-It will also enable partners of WP to share their vision, ideas, knowledge, expertise and experiences in a structured way.
+Baseline and context analysis will be performed by WP7 partners to reveal gaps, key facilitators and positive forces that support the applicability of the Quality Criteria and Recommendations (QCR) Tool.
+What will also be identified are actual/potential barriers that need to be recognised and addressed, as well as an evaluation of their transferability across countries.
+It will also enable WP partners to share their vision, ideas, knowledge, expertise and experiences in a structured way.

 Leader: National Institute of Public Health (NIJZ) – Slovenia

 Task 2.1 – Implementation of JA-CHRODIS Recommendations – learning from pilot actions across several EU countries.